 PAR SC (slide #9)

-This group will meet two times this session, to review 7 PARs that are for approval next week by the EC.
+This group will meet two times this session, to review 7 PARs that are under consideration for approval next week by the EC.

 The title of the 802.15.12 withdrawal PAR is incorrect on the slide.